-- Soft White/ Warm White: Good for bedrooms, Living rooms since they give a traditional cosy feel to the room.
+Good for bedrooms and living rooms, since they give a traditional cozy feel to the room.

-- Bright White/Cool White: Good for garage, kitchens and bathrooms.
-It energises and whitens the space.
+Good for the garage, kitchen and bathrooms.
+It energizes and whitens the space.

-- Daylight: Good for basements, garages, for makeup mirrors or application of make up, drafting and intricate projects.
-It emphasises contrast and true colours are perceived clearly.
+Good for basements, garages, for makeup mirrors or application of makeup, drafting and intricate projects.
+It emphasizes contrast and true colours are perceived clearly.

 There are a variety of household type light bulbs in the market.
-The most efficient in energy usage (approx. 16 times less electricity than incandescent bulb), life span is over 16 times longer than an incandescent bulb and a higher emission of lumens is the LED bulb.
+The LED bulb is the most efficient in energy usage (approx. 16 times less electricity than an incandescent bulb), with a life span that is over 16 times longer than an incandescent bulb and a higher emission of lumens.

 Here are some of the most common conversions that you might need to know: